riparise/solar-panel-sizing-tool/README.md

 3. Review the generated plots and metrics to make an informed decision about the ideal size of solar panels for your mini balcony solar powerplant.

-## Output
+## Output 📈

 The tool generates three plots to help you analyze your solar panel sizing:

 ![Output Example](/output_example.png)

-1. **Average Solar Radiation:** This plot shows the average historical solar generation (per kW of solar panel) throughout the day, categorized by seasons (Winter, Spring, Summer, Fall). use this graph mostly for sanity check if the input is correct (like if there is shadow in the early morning, you should see it in the graph)
+1. **Average Solar Radiation:** This plot shows the average historical solar generation (per kW of solar panel) throughout the day, categorized by seasons (Winter, Spring, Summer, Fall).
+Use this graph mostly for a sanity check if the input is correct (e.g., if there is shadow in the early morning, you should see it in the graph).

 2. **Energy Generation vs. Panel Size and Payback Time:** This plot illustrates the relationship between panel size and energy generation per year, along with the payback time.

 3. **Balance Over Time for Different Panel Sizes:** This plot displays the balance over time in euros for different panel sizes, allowing you to compare the financial aspects of your solar powerplant.

-## License
+## License 📜

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-Radiation data from 2006 and 2020 from [European Photoboltaic Geographical Information System](https://re.jrc.ec.europa.eu/api/v5_2/) using the amazing [pvlib](https://pvlib-python.readthedocs.io/en/stable/) library for the power calculations.
+Radiation data from 2006 and 2020 from [European Photovoltaic Geographical Information System](https://re.jrc.ec.europa.eu/api/v5_2/) using the amazing [pvlib](https://pvlib-python.readthedocs.io/en/stable/) library for the complicated PV calculations.